 “And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross.”
 (Col 2:15)

 Children dressing up in costumes for Halloween is about fun and games; and just like spiderman and minions, scary goblins and most ghost-like creatures are inventions of our human imagination.
-While some people might naively attribute everything with a spiritual explanation, others are being naive by attributing everything spiritual to the world of imaginations
+While some people might naively attribute everything with a spiritual explanation, others are naive by attributing everything spiritual to the world of imagination.

-I suspect one of the reasons why we have become largely ignorant of spiritual realities is because we are blinded by the arrogance of our materialist beliefs and practices.
+I suspect one of the reasons why we have become largely ignorant of spiritual realities is that we are blinded by the arrogance of our materialist beliefs and practices.
 We look to science for most of our explanations and we look to material comforts for all our satisfactions.
-Most of us are probably not intellectual materialists, but we are are functional materialists, living as though all there is to have and enjoy exists in and for this world.
+Most of us are probably not intellectual materialists, but we are functional materialists, living as though all there is to have and enjoy exists in and for this world.
 The Bible warns us against such a reductionist worldview.

 So this is my true Halloween story.
 It didn’t actually take place around Halloween, but it is a living reminder to me that the Bible is again true.
 The Devil’s greatest trick is perhaps to convince us that he is not real, and indeed, that the only real is that which pertains to the universe.
 And we entreat him by obliging his whim.
-We can also entertain the Devil by making too much of him and listening to all manner of strange teaching on the subject.
+We can also entertain the Devil by making too much of him and listening to strange teaching on the subject.
 As Christians know and we need to remember that Jesus is victorious, and we stand firm “against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms”, by holding onto the truth of the Gospel (Eph 6:10-20).